LogoLogo

 Compatibility: categorical data

 The DPDiscreteECDFNormalizer uses differential privacy techniques to normalize your categorical values into a numerical column that is uniform or normal.
-To do this, estimates the and adds to your data.
+To do this, estimates the empirical distribution and adds differentially private noise to your data.
 (On the reverse transform, this transformer brings the data back into the original category values.)

 from rdt.transformers.categorical import DPDiscreteECDFNormalizer